Skip to main content

 Will income tax go up?

-Since the Chancellor’s unexpected speech on Tuesday talk of an income tax rise has gone from speculation to certainty in the eyes of many commentators, although, as always, we’re extremely wary of assuming any changes before they’ve been announced.
-Reeves refused to rule out an income tax rise and it’s the most straightforward way of plugging the hole in the public finances, among the tax rises being speculated on.
+Since the Chancellor’s unexpected speech on 4 November, talk of an income tax rise had gone from speculation to certainty in the eyes of many commentators.
+As always, we were extremely wary of assuming any changes before they’ve been announced.
+Reeves refused to rule out an income tax rise on the day.
+However, the Financial Times has since reported that there will be no increase in income tax.

-Former Chancellor Rishi Sunak froze income tax thresholds in 2021, which was extended by Rachel Reeves until 2028.
+Former Chancellor Rishi Sunak froze income tax thresholds in 2021.
+This freeze was extended by Rachel Reeves until 2028.
 Over time, this pulls an increasing number of people into higher rate tax bands, meaning more people pay 40% and 45% tax rates as earnings creep up.
 We might see these frozen for longer, which could raise significant sums.
+There is even media speculation that the thresholds could be lowered, to compensate for the fact that a rise in the rates now looks unlikely.
+If the thresholds are lowered, even more people could be pulled into the higher tax bands and thus pay income tax at higher rates.

 What changes to ISAs are expected in the Budget?